Where To See Trains: 8 Places in Halton, Hamilton & Beyond

 650 Governors Road, Dundas, ON, L9E 5E3 | website

 At Dundas Valley Conservation Area, visitors can discover a unique attraction—a decommissioned train.
 This vintage train car, nestled amidst the natural beauty, serves as a fascinating reminder of the area’s history.
-It offers a glimpse into the past, allowing visitors to explore its interiors and imagine the journeys it once embarked upon.
+It offers a glimpse into the past, allowing visitors to explore its exterior, peek through the windows and imagine the journeys it once embarked upon.
 The train car as well as a replica of a Victorian train station stands as a captivating feature, blending heritage with nature in this picturesque conservation area.
+Unfortunately, the interior of the train is no longer open to the public.

 Port Stanley Terminal Rail